arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 return -1

-OUT:	the index of v, if A contains c
+OUT:	the index of v, if A contains v
 	otherwise, -1
 ```

 ### Searching Sorted Arrays

-There are a variety of ways to search a sorted array for a specified value, all faster than sequential search.
+There are a variety of ways to search a sorted array for a specified value which are faster than sequential search.
 Check out [this video](https://www.youtube.com/watch?v=j5uXyPJ0Pew) on binary and sequential search.
 Note that the pseudo code written in the video looks more like Java than mine, but it is still pseudocode, not Java.

 ### Bubble Sort

 Watch [this video](https://www.youtube.com/watch?v=xli_FI7CuzA) on Bubble Sort.

 <a name="q8"></a>**[EXERCISE 8](#a8)** Write pseudocode for Bubble Sort.
+You can use the pseudocode from the video as an example, but try to write it in a format that you like!

 ## Array Nestability and Multi-Dimensional Arrays